 Related Job Titles for this Occupation:

 In the United States, there were 900 jobs for Radio Operator in 2016.
 There is little to no growth in job opportunities for Radio Operator.
-The BLS estimates 100 yearly job openings in this field.
+There will be an estimated 100 positions for Radio Operator per year.

 The states with the most job growth for Radio Operator are Minnesota, Illinois, and Louisiana.
 Watch out if you plan on working in Washington, Ohio, or Louisiana.
 These states have the worst job growth for this type of profession.